arpitakumar2003-spec/semantic-search-system/README.md

 Similarity is computed using **cosine similarity**.

-This allows fast search across tens of thousands of vectors.
+This enables fast search across thousands of high-dimensional vectors.

 ---